pyjiang/ct_fwdpp/README.md

 ## Build requirement
 ### packages: [fwdpp](https://github.com/molpopgen/fwdpp), [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
-- I use fwdpp version 0.5.1 (with fixing a small bug in the #ifndef fwdpp/tags/gamete_tags.hpp; alternatively, a version with this bug fixed is 0.5.3), eigen 3.3.1.
+- I use fwdpp version 0.5.1 (with fixing a small bug in the #ifndef statement in fwdpp/tags/gamete_tags.hpp; alternatively, a version with this bug fixed is 0.5.3), eigen 3.3.1.

 ## Installation
 - Compiler should support c++11